codebyfredrik/technigo-news-site/README.md

 # Project 2 - News site

-### What is this?
+### Summary

 A news site created for a fictitious aviation magazine company.

-### What did I do?
+### Implementation details

-In this assigment (@ Technigo Boot Camp 2019/2020) I was given the task to create a news or magazine site.
-The site contains a header with a name of the site, a logo and a navbar.
-The navbar changes depending on if you visit the site from a mobile, tablet or desktop.
+The site contains a header with the name of the site, a logo and a navbar.
+The navbar is displayed differently depending on if you visit the site from a mobile, tablet or desktop.
 Further the site has a big news section and a grid of cards with other news.
 On desktop sized screens, there are four cards in a row, two in a row on tablets, and on mobiles there are just one card on each row.
 At the end of the site there is also a footer.

 ### Technologies used